 - If you are a victim, you have every right to file a personal injury claim at any time

-- If you start negotiating the compensation with the other party and lose confidence that they will pay what they owe you, you can still contact Phoenix Personal Injury Attorneys and file a personal injury claim
+- If you start negotiating the compensation with the other party and lose confidence that they will pay what they owe you, you can still contact Dallas personal injury lawyers and file a personal injury claim

 - Even if you come to terms with the other party, it may be less than you actually deserve.